chriott/DeAMR/README.md

 ```

-Nonproductive intuition: use the lexicalized word as your annotation (without numbers).
+If Nonproductive intuition: use the lexicalized word as your annotation (without numbers).

-Productive intuition: Lift the semantic head up to the top node of the compound subgraph and try to find a fitting non-core role for the modifier component;
+Elif Productive intuition: Lift the semantic head up to the top node of the compound subgraph and try to find a fitting non-core role for the modifier component;
 if there is no adequate non-core role, use :mod.

 ```

 Noun+noun